rickstaa/stable-gym/docs/source/get_started/install.rst

 * `conda <https://docs.conda.io/en/latest/>`_ (optional but recommended).

-Installing python
+Installing Python
 -----------------

 You are recommended to install Python through Anaconda.
-Anaconda is a library that includes Python and many useful packages for
+Anaconda is a library that includes Python and many valuable packages for
 Python, as well as an environment manager called Conda, makes package management simple.
 To install Anaconda, please follow the installation instructions on the `official website <https://docs.continuum.io/anaconda/install/>`_.
 After downloading and installing Anaconda3 (at the time of writing, `Anaconda3-2023.3.1`_), create a Conda Python env for organizing packages used